aserto-demo/peoplefinder/README.md

 The Aserto React SDK helps solve a related problem: what UI elements should be rendered, and in what state, based on the logged-in user and the authorization policy they are subject to.

-Aserto defines an <strong>Access Map</strong> that defines three possible states for UI components:
+Aserto defines a <strong>Display State Map</strong> that defines three possible states for UI components:
 1. Visible and enabled
 2. Visible and disabled
 3. Not visible

-This sample also shows how the Access Map returned by the Aserto custom hook can be used to dynamically render UI components based on those three states.
+This sample also shows how the Display State Map returned by the Aserto custom hook can be used to dynamically render UI components based on those three states.

 ## Project setup